About Jersey Water Works

 The water sector in New Jersey is large and complex.
-This document can provide you some background context on how the sector is organized overall, understanding water sector terms and context for types of water systems included in Jersey WaterCheck.
+This document can provide you some background context on how the sector is organized overall, as well as explanations of key water sector terms and context for types of water systems included in Jersey WaterCheck’s data.

 Understanding Jersey WaterCheck Information